10K-K10/DAA/README.md

-This repo contains all the basic codes of Data Analysis and Algorithms learnt during my 3rd year in college.
+codes of Data Analysis and Algorithms